 - Social Media Marketing – The Web designer utilizes his/her knowledge of the digital world to strategically engage users of social networking platforms.
 According to reports, consumers that use digital devices have at least five social media accounts.
 Web designers know the importance of engaging with these consumers on their preferred methods of communication.

 According to BLS.gov, as a result of ecommerce expansion; steady growth in online purchasing; and an increase in the use of mobile devices by consumers, the demand for Web designers will continue to grow (BLS.gov).
 This means that in order for organizations to compete in this technology-driven market they must regard Web designers as essential to their success.

 Some organizations, especially startups say that they can’t afford to employ a Web designer.
 Well, considering the direction that commerce has taken as a result of advances in technology, organizations that want to succeed in today’s market, can’t afford not to have a Web designer.
 Investing in a Web designer may seem like a big investment for a small startup, but in the long-run it will prove to be a worthy investment that quickly launches a small organization into a prominent position in 21st century ecommerce.

-Diane Penny is also a member of the Amazon Affiliate Program and receives a commission on sales generated using the "Shop at Amazon!" link below.
+Diane Penny is also a member of the Amazon Affiliate Program and receives a commission on sales generated using this "Shop at Amazon!" link.
 The revenue generated from commissions is used to maintain the Diane Penny Web Design blog so that we can continue to provide free Web development and other resources to our subscribers and guests.

 Bureau of Labor Statistics, U.S. Department of Labor, “Occupational Outlook Handbook.”
 2016-17 Edition.
 Web Developers.
 Web.
 17 Sep.
 2017.